 John Leonard was born in Börjal in Östergötland, Sweden in May, 1852 and immigrated at age 15 directly to Carver with his uncle, B. M. Johnson, leaving at least four sisters behind in Sweden.
 He worked for a time for the Minneapolis-St.Louis Railroad in Carver before working for three years for Carver County Surveyor, John O. Brunius.
 In 1875 he married Othilda (Othilia/Atilda/Tilda) Carlsson, who was born in Minnesota July 14, 1858, the daughter of Swedish immigrant farmers Jonas (1822-1888) and Johannah (1828-1903) Carlson of who farmed in Dahlgren and Benton Townships in Carver County.
 Othilda's father served in the Civil War in Company M of the First Minnesota Volunteer Heavy Artillery Regiment.
 Othilda's parents have one of the finest and largest grave monuments in East Union Cemetery, three miles east of downtown Carver.
 In 1883 John and Othilda Leonard bought the Basler House Hotel, saloon, and stable.
+In 1885 John Leonard received a Carver liquor license, the bond guaranteed by John S. Nelson and Noah Hammarlund of Carver.
 In 1886, like many early Carver families, the Leonards lost a child to illness, seven-year-old son George.
 In Oct.
 1886 Louis Goetze shot a large eagle with a seven-foot wing span.
 He sold the bird to John Leonard who had taxidermy done on it, whereafter it was displayed in his saloon.
-The following year the present saloon building was erected.
+The following year, 1887, the present saloon building was erected and John Leonard received a liquor license to serve on the premises.
 In July 1893 a team of horses belonging to John Leonard were stolen by thieves.
 The Leonards ran the saloon and hotel for 24 years before selling out and retiring in 1907.
 John Leonard was a member of the Carver Fire Department for 50 years, and served on the Carver Village council for three terms.
 He died on April 5, 1923 and his funeral at Salem Lutheran Church in Carver was attended by fire departments from many surrounding towns.
 August Johnson, who succeeded the Leonards in the hotel and saloon business, was one of the pallbearers.
 John and Othilia Leonard are buried in East Union Cemetery in Dahlgren Township.
 A photo of the Leonard's daughter Ida, who helped run the hotel, appeared in the Weekly Valley Herald on March 16, 1922.